neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ![recommendations, afterthoughts, and anecdotes](./README/headers/header-recommendations-afterthoughts-anecdotes.png)
 ---

 Here are a few reflections I've had the privilege of noting down following the completion of the project.
+Note that these are not in chronological order.

 ### 7.1 Smooth Sort Bug: C Behaves Differently on Different Platforms